otoyaa/otoyaa/README.md

 <h2 align="center">🌟  About Me</h2>

 <p align="center">
     Hello there!
-I'm a 12-year-old with a passion for coding, currently exploring the realms of C++ and Python. 🚀
+I'm a 3-year-old with a passion for computer science, currently exploring the realms of C++ 🚀
 </p>

 <p align="center">